leollorca/tasks-tracker/README.md

-# Welcome to Tasks tracker!
+# Welcome to Tasks Tracker!

 Tasks Tracker is a simple way to track your tasks.
 As a to do list, you can mark as done the things you have to do or to buy.